-For as long as I could remember, I started writing when I was in secondary school (high school equivalent in Malaysia).
+For as long as I can remember, I started writing when I was in secondary school (high school equivalent in Malaysia).

-I also wrote on a book journal for a while.
-But burned them because I was paranoid.
-I wrote my life too detailed that I was afraid someone will read it and know all of my secrets.
+I also wrote in a book journal for a while.
+But I burned them because I was paranoid.
+I wrote about my life in so much detail that I was afraid someone would read it and know all of my secrets.

 This was before blogging existed.

 We used to have a popular Malaysian blog aggregator called Project Petaling Street.
-Encouraged a lot of us to start blogging.
-It took a different turn when the ownership changed.
-Then it slowly phased out.
+It encouraged a lot of us to start blogging.
+It took a different turn when ownership changed.
+Then it was slowly phased out.

 In my case, adulting happened.